 A few months ago, I posted about how to do your own strategic marketing.
 It's not an easy process which is why most ambitious business owners get a consultant in to implement their strategy for them.

 I've worked with a lot of businesses who have worked with a consultant before me.
 But many tell me they've not been very impressed with the results.
 The reason is invariably because the consultant was thinking tactically and not strategically.
 For example, they were focusing only on their area of expertise such as social media or PR.

 Unless you know what to look for, this can be difficult to spot.
 The impact might not be felt until it's too late, when a lot of time and money has been spent.

 So, here are the signs to look for:

 1. They focus all their efforts on promotion

 Your marketing must support your customers at every step in their buying decision.
-(Read my previous blog, "Marketing stepping stones: supporting every step of the sale" for more on this.)
+(Read my previous blog, “Have you planned your customers' next steps?” for more on this.)
 Promotion, or 'lead generation', is the expensive part of marketing.
 If you're spending a lot of money generating leads, but losing them because prospects are not being supported, then you are wasting money.